8 March at an agritourism farm, celebrating women "in the field"

 International Women's Day - smelling of mimosas

-More and more fellow countrywomen are choosing to celebrate International Women's Day together on an agritourism farm.
-On 8 March, therefore, the countryside is awash with pink, for a holiday that heralds the arrival of springtime, with a walk in the newly awakening nature, enjoying a pleasant dinner with zero km products and healthy and appetising traditional country dishes, prepared with passion by country cooks.
+More and more fellow countrywomen are choosing to celebrate International Women's Day together on a holiday farm.
+On March 8th , therefore, the countryside is awash with pink, for a holiday that heralds the arrival of springtime, with a stroll through in the newly awakening nature, enjoying a pleasant dinner with zero km products and healthy and appetising traditional country dishes, prepared with passion by country cooks.

 This is a special occasion to pick mimosas (Acacia dealbata), the flower that symbolises International Women's Day, with your own hands, and to experience the emotion of giving yourself or a friend the gift you have just picked with the scent of the earth.